 Conclusions and Final Thoughts About a Dismissal Letter

 The dismissal letter, while never easy or fun to write, is an important component of an employee termination.
 It documents the information you need for the employee's file and answers the employee's most obvious questions.
-Finally, the dismissal letter provides formal documentation in the event of a lawsuit.
+Finally, the dismissal letter provides formal documentation in the event of a lawsuit or when the HR function ceases to exist in its current format.

 Use this sample dismissal letter as a guide, but as in all situations that can result in legal action or other events that are not in an employer's best interests, run your letter by your employment law attorney before you send it to the employee.